Although our time in Del Rio was cut short by repairs, we managed to pack in a lot during our week-long stay.

 For the most part, the tour was hands-off to help preserve the important archaeological site, but we were permitted to touch this huge stone that is thought to have been a workbench for the Archaic-period people who sheltered here.

 The limestone walls of the canyon are very porous, meaning the red ochre and other minerals used in the pictographs needed to be mixed with a emulsifier and coagulant to keep them from soaking in.
 The implication of this is serious: that the pictograph artists had to give up precious fat and protein from their diet to make their paints.

 Although no one knows who created the ancient pictographs, they have inspired modern artists like Bill Worrell, who created this 17-foot bronze statue that now makes its home in the park.

 Even without the pictographs, Seminole Canyon is a special place.

-It was great to share an afternoon here with Josh, marveling over all it had to offer.
+It was great to share an afternoon here, marveling over all it had to offer.

 A Chance Meeting

 There was another full-time Rving couple in our tour group at Seminole Canyon.
 Stacey and Joe started traveling around the same time we did, departing from their home in Ottawa and heading south for warmer weather.